Season 1, Episode 2

 Dr. Greg Salyer, President of PRS, takes us on a journey through the book’s structure, helping us investigate the spiritual and emotional value of apocalyptic literature as well as the recycling of mythological narratives.

-Read the transcription for "The Book of Enoch"
+Read the transcript for "The Book of Enoch"

 THE TEAM